appsocially/upil-site/docs/language/README.md

         >>otherColor
       /TEMPLATE
       TEMPLATE
         "I see.
-We'll have to think a new witty response for when someone chooses '${otherColor}'!"
+We'll have to think of a new witty response for when someone chooses '${otherColor}'!"
       /TEMPLATE
     /DIALOG
   /IF